SDWebImage/SDWebImage/README.md

 ### Using Asynchronous Image Downloader Independently

-It is possible to use the NSOperation based image downloader independently.
-Just create an instance of SDWebImageDownloader using its convenience constructor downloaderWithURL:target:action:.
+It is possible to use the async image downloader independently.
+You just have to create an instance of SDWebImageDownloader using its convenience constructor downloaderWithURL:delegate:.

     downloader = [SDWebImageDownloader downloaderWithURL:url delegate:self];

-The download will by queued immediately and the imageDownloader:didFinishWithImage: method from the SDWebImageDownloaderDelegate protocol will be called as soon as the download of image is completed (prepare not to be called from the main thread).
+The download will start immediately and the imageDownloader:didFinishWithImage: method from the SDWebImageDownloaderDelegate protocol will be called as soon as the download of image is completed.

 ### Using Asynchronous Image Caching Independently